abasse/flogoelasticstream/README.md

 # Elastic Search stream reader flogo activity
-This activity allows your flogo application to query Elastic Search usinfg a Elastic stream query
+This activity allows your flogo application to query Elastic Search using a Elastic stream query

 WORK IN PROGRSS - DO NOT USE FOR PRODUCTION!!!